degatchi/mev-template-rs/README.md

 A template to build a MEV bot from.

+## How to expand on this template

+I wrote an article [How To Build A MEV Bot](https://www.degatchi.com/articles/how-to-build-a-mev-bot) that explains the overall architecture you need to think of to build a bot - from getting a strategy, fetching data, etc.

 ## Quick Start

 - Get a node from [QuickNode](https://www.quicknode.com) as they have a free websocket option or you can run your own node.
 - Import your EOA priv key for the bot to execute transactions.
 - Add your discord websocket to send alerts to.